cotarr/cert-numeric-ip/README.md

 s_server program.
 In total 3 files are specified.
 Stop and restart the s_server with the following command.

+Add the switch "-Verify 1".
+This switch tells the server to request client certificate.
+The upper case V indicates the request is mandatory.

 Note the upper case "V" in "-Verify".
-The "Verify" switch makes it sending of a valid client certificate mandatory.

 Server: